Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 programming tricks that could earn then a day’s ration.

-Ques: Well that’s a lot but I want to know, what led you to
+Question: Well that’s a lot but I want to know, what led you to

 all this?
 What’s your driving force?